 And now the git pull/push works without issue.

-The better solution is instead use an Elliptic Curve DSA.
+An alternate solution is instead use Elliptic Curve DSA rather than RSA.
 To generate a new ECDSA key:

 ssh-keygen -t ecdsa cat ~/.ssh/id_ecdsa.pub